"Queen Sono’s" Soundtrack Is One Of The Highlights Of The Show

 Perhaps one of the biggest selling points of the series’ soundtrack is that it features many African artists, such as Kenyan afro-pop band Sauti Sol, Nigerian pop star Simisola “Simi” Ogunleye, and classic Nigerian drummer and music artist Babatunde Olatunji.

-The track that sets the tone for Sono as a character is South African rapper Nadia Nakai’s heavy hitting “Big Pun.”
+The track that sets the tone for Sono as a character is South African rapper Nadia Nakai’s heavy-hitting “Big Pun.”
 It is very fitting that the song introducing us to South African-raised Queen Sono is by an artist from the same country.
 As Netflix’s first African original series, Queen Sono holds a lot of weight in terms of representation and recognition.
 Using that to give a platform to artists from the same countries in which the show takes place is the representation that South African artists deserve.

 Queen Sono is now streaming on Netflix.